Great White Shark Diving in South Africa

 - Weather permitting, we take a quick trip through the infamous Shark Alley

-- Lastly, a debrief in the Great White House and a celebratory beverage to toast the occasion!
+- Lastly, a debrief in the Great White House with soup and bread to warm you up.

 Why We Are Different

-Marine Dynamics is not only THE South African shark cage diving company best geared to give you a once in a lifetime adrenaline-packed close-up encounter, we are also a 3 in 1 multi-functional and multi-awarded Ecotourism and Conservation Enterprise guaranteed to rock your boat in more than one way!
+Marine Dynamics is not only THE South African shark cage diving company best geared to give you a once in a lifetime adrenaline-packed close-up encounter, we are also a multidimensional and multi-awarded Ecotourism and Conservation Enterprise guaranteed to rock your boat in more than one way!

 - A dedicated marine biologist on board every trip